Train drivers vote for rail strikes over pay

 - Published

-Train drivers have voted to go on strike threatening further travel disruption.
+Train drivers have voted "overwhelmingly" to go on strike threatening further travel disruption.

 Members of the drivers' union Aslef at eight train companies have voted to walk out in a dispute over pay.

 Members of the RMT union at 13 train companies and Network Rail walked out in what was the biggest rail strike in 30 years.
-Talks between the RMT union and rail operators are set to resume this week.
+Talks between the RMT union and rail operators resumed today.

 The Aslef ballot results are among drivers at Chiltern, GWR, LNER, London Overground, Northern, Southeastern, TransPennine and West Midlands.

+On a salary of almost £60,000, it isn't fair for train drivers to hurt those on lower wages with more walkouts.

+As Prime Minister, I would stand up to the unions and make it harder to hold our country to ransom.

-Dates of the proposed strike action have not yet been announced but unions must give 14 days notice.
+Dates of the proposed strike action by Aslef members have not yet been announced but unions must give 14 days notice.

-This has led to fears of disruption to the Commonwealth Games in Birmingham which is expected to attract about one million tourists between 28 July and 8 August.
+The announcement has led to fears of disruption to the Commonwealth Games in Birmingham which is expected to attract about one million tourists between 28 July and 8 August.

 Meanwhile, Aslef train drivers working for ScotRail have voted to accept a 5% pay increase, ending the dispute that had led to a reduced timetable for almost two months.